 If you plan to develop programs using subprocedures of MMAIL service programs,

 - Create your own development library, do not use library MMAIL.

-- You have two ways to populate your development library with the objects you need to develop MMAIL-based programs:
+- Optionally you may populate your development library with the objects you need to develop MMAIL-based programs:

 - Use command MMAIL/SETMAILLIB to populate your library with duplicates of MMAIL service programs, binding directories and QRPGLESRC /COPY members

 - When you create and run your programs, make sure that they refer to the service programs in your library, not to the service programs in library MMAIL.

 You do that by removing MMAIL from the library list, and adding your library instead.

 MMail includes a public-source WEBMail utility, named AMailer.